jdpanderson/rhom/README.md

 Some things I've thought about adding:
  * Local storage with event or pubsub based change tracking.
 This would be useful for multi-process node classes.
 (Something like keeping local copies that are automatically updated when changed in redis.)
+ * Indexing, either local or using redis features.